mnot/I-D/rfc5785bis/draft.md

 performance.

-As such, the well-known URI space was created with the expectation that it will be used to make site-wide policy information and other metadata available directly (if sufficiently concise), or provide references to other URIs that provide such metadata.
+As such, the well-known URI space was created with the expectation that it will be used to make site-wide policy information and other site-related metadata available directly (if sufficiently concise), or provide references to other URIs that provide such metadata.

 It's also inappropriate to use well-known URIs as a means of identifying or locating a new protocol built on top of HTTP, since they are intended for metadata about their origin.